Marc-Edison-Vergeire/My_Portfolio/Write-Ups Projects/C2 Data Exfiltration Write-Ups/TTP-Analysis-C2-And-Exfiltration/README.md

 <p>To fortify the organization’s defensive posture against similar post-exploitation tactics, it is highly recommended to implement a multi-layered security strategy focused on aggressive attack surface reduction and enhanced detection engineering.</p>
 <p> First, network security teams must enforce strict egress filtering rules to block or heavily restrict outbound traffic to unvetted public file-sharing and text-hosting services, such as <b>pastebin[.]com</b>, which are commonly weaponized for dead-drop C2 architecture.</p>
 <p> Second, host-defense mechanisms must be strengthened by deploying robust application control policies—such as <b>AppLocker</b> or <b>Windows Defender Application Control (WDAC)</b>—to monitor, restrict, or entirely disable non-administrative execution of high-risk native binaries like <b>bitsadmin.exe</b>.
 Additionally, the <b>SOC</b> should implement dedicated SIEM correlation rules designed to trigger high-severity alerts whenever default system utilities generate external network traffic.</p>
-<p> Finally, to eliminate the risk of severe data exfiltration, the organization must transition away from plain-text credential storage by mandating an enterprise-grade <b>privileged access management (PAM)</b> solution, coupled with immediate credential revocation and password resets for the affected <b>Human Resources<b> assets.</p>
+<p> Finally, to eliminate the risk of severe data exfiltration, the organization must transition away from plain-text credential storage by mandating an enterprise-grade <b>privileged access management (PAM)</b> solution, coupled with immediate credential revocation and password resets for the affected <b>Human Resources</b>b> assets.</p>

 <br>
 <h2>References & Acknowledgement</h2>